Crimes Lawyers

 Are you searching for a defense lawyer to help you fight your sex-related charges?
 Look no further!
 Attorney Nicole Blank Becker of Blank Law, PC understands that everybody deserves a right to good legal representation and she is dedicated to ensuring her clients’ rights to a fair trial are upheld.

-Nicole prides herself on creating an excellent attorney-client relationship and keeps all confidential or sensitive information completely between her and her clients, no one else.
-Bringing her 20 plus years of experience into your sex offense case will assure you the best possible outcome.
+Nicole prides herself on creating an excellent attorney-client relationship and keeps all confidential or sensitive information completely between her and her clients, and no one else.
+Bringing her 20-plus years of experience into your sex offense case will assure you the best possible outcome.

 Feel free to give us a call at (248) 515-6583 or contact us online today to book a free consultation.